 Instead of setting the goal of “lose weight,” set goals to “track weight.”
 Instead of “save money,” set goals to “track money.”
-Instead of “write more,” set goals to “track how much I write”.
-The idea is that if you see the numbers, you will consciously or subconsciously change your actions to manipulate those numbers.
+Instead of “write more,” set goals to “track how much I write.”
+The idea is that if you see the numbers, you will consciously or subconsciously change your actions to manipulate those figures.

 To get started, I set up a folder in Google Drive for tracking various aspects of my life.
 I use Google Drive because it is accessible from any computer including my phone.
 It is important that however you track your data, you can always access it wherever you are.
 Inside my tracking folder, I set up several simple spreadsheets for entering my data.

-- weight and body fat percentage, as taken in the morning using my bioimpedence scale
+- weight and body fat percentage, as taken in the morning using my bioimpedance scale

 - expenditures, including how much I spent and for what purpose